keldaanCommunity/pokemonAutoChess/changelog/patch-3.8.md

 # Bugfix

 - Many on-hit effects now only apply when the attack is successful (not dodged or protected).
-This concerns Upgrade stacks, Aquatic mana burn, Fire attack buff, Poison chance, Freeze chance and Smoke Ball debuff
+This concerns: Aquatic mana burn, Fire attack buff, Poison chance, Freeze chance, Silence chance, Upgrade stacks, Red Orb damage, Smoke Ball debuff, Spike Armor
+- Choice scarf was not applying damage correctly with Ghost true damage
+- Leftovers heal was triggering twice for the item holder

 # UI
 - Add a slider option for SFX volume